Policy Framework

 Criteria

-The IIRM VC may approve a University Policy from any campus Unit when legal requirements or significant Institutional Risks exist and there is insufficient time to complete the standard review and approval process before publishing.
+In such circumstances, the IIRM VC may approve a University Policy from any campus Unit.
 In such a circumstance, the approved University Policy is effective immediately.

 PRC Review of Expedited Policies